StraightUpSearch/niheatingoilcom/Progress.md

 - Focus areas: Testing, CI/CD, and monetization features
 - Strong foundation for scaling and adding premium features
 - Core MVP functionality is still in progress, particularly around account management features.

+## [YYYY-MM-DD] Oil Price Data Caching
+- Implemented a local cache (`data/oil_prices_cache.json`) for oil price data in development/mock mode.
+- If the cache is missing or older than 7 days, the system falls back to Consumer Council price averages.
+- This ensures realistic prices are always shown and prevents excessive API calls.